rmclarklab/AWD/README.md

 ---

-### Analysis from Wybouw et. al. 2019.
+### Analysis for Wybouw et. al. 2019.

-Download and unzip.
-Make the folder the working directory in command line.
-In addition to the scripts, make sure the working directory contains (1) Reference genome assembly in FASTA format (download from FILL THIS IN), (2) VCF file with variant predictions (download from FILL THIS IN), (3) a file that includes information on potential misassemblies (`sangerbreaks.txt` in this case).
+Download and make this folder the working directory in command line.
+In addition to the scripts, make sure the working directory contains (1) reference genome assembly in FASTA format (download from FILL THIS IN), (2) VCF file with variant predictions (download from FILL THIS IN), (3) a file that includes information on potential misassemblies (`sangerbreaks.txt` in this case).
 ```
 cd Desktop/AWD-master/
 ```